AnalyticsWhat is GA4 Server-Side?

 Sites using GA4 Server-Side

-A sample of higher-traffic domains in the TagStack index where GA4 Server-Side was detected.
+A sample of domains in the TagStack index where GA4 Server-Side was detected.

 Is your GA4 Server-Side set up correctly?